jeffmrich/amazon-rekognition-video-analyzer/README.md

 ![pynt -l output](doc/pynt%20dash%20l.png)

-Build commands are implemented as python scripts in the file ```build.py```.
+Build commands are implemented as Python scripts in the file ```build.py```.
 The scripts use the AWS Python SDK (Boto) under the hood.
 They are documented in the following section.

 >Prior to using these build commands, you must configure the project.
 Configuration parameters are split across JSON-formatted files located under the config/ directory.
 Configuration parameters are described in detail in an earlier section.